ligerzero459/PaycoinBlockchainStorage/README.md

 After pulling a new version, run ensure you run Sequel migrations to get your database up to date.
 For SQLite, run

 `sequel -m src/migrations sqlite://path_to_database`

+During the first run of the application, the current database version will be set in schema_info.
+If the version in the db does not match the version in the application after an update, the application will not start and it will inform you to run the migration before trying again to ensure that you do not corrupt your database or cause crashes looking for columns that don't exist.

 ##### Usage